cnoott/autopyrate_suite/README.md

    - Lists files in configured directory and numbers them for later refence
    - Takes number as input and deletes the respective file from the configured directory

+5. plexscan()
+   - Scans the plex media movies library for file changes